Kirov, Kirov Oblast: Tsarist Russia

 In the 17 century, the military significance of Khlynov was replaced by trade: merchants from Siberia, the Urals, Pomerania and other regions came here for the Semenovskaya Fair.
 In 1657, the Vyatka Diocese was established.
 It was here that the Vyatka chronicles were created.
 The Kremlin was completely rebuilt during the reign of Alexis of Russia.
 Under his son Peter, manufactory production was established.

 In 1694, the merchant Spiridon Lyangusov conducted the first trade caravan from Moscow to China after the conclusion of the Russian-Chinese treaty, which allowed mutual trade.

 Khlynov became known throughout Russia for its clay statuettes and whistles.
 The town's oldest surviving monument is the Assumption Cathedral (1689), an imposing structure surmounted by five globular domes.

 In 1780, Catherine the Great renamed the town Vyatka and made it the seat of Vyatka Governorate.
 The town also served as a place of exile, notably for Alexander Herzen, Alexander Vitberg, and Mikhail Saltykov-Shchedrin.
+As of 1860, there were 14 industrial factories.
+As of 1861, the city had 1,737 houses, 409 shops, 18 churches, two monasteries, two public parks, a hospital, a prison, a public library, an asylum, and several schools.
+The city hosted annual fairs at the turn of August and September.
+Goods traded there included grain, cloth, flaxseed, hempseed, flax, and butter.
 By the end of the 19th century, it was an important station on the Trans-Siberian railway.